The Artemis II Mission (Updated)

 Although the Apollo missions captured the imagination of the world, the last human set foot on the Moon in 1972, over 53 years ago.
 So why did we stop, and why are we going back now?

 While NASA’s motivations were scientific and had planned for many more lunar landings, the funding of the Apollo program was primarily driven by political ends: competition with the Soviet Union.
 The United States’ endeavors into space were very expensive.
 NASA’s share of the federal budget during the Apollo missions was higher than it has ever been since.
 With the urgency to beat the Soviets gone and America beset by unpopular wars and economic strife, continued lunar missions began to feel costly and nonessential.
-NASA’s budget fell sharply from 5% in 1966 to just 1% in 1975.
+NASA’s share of the federal budget fell sharply from 5% in 1966 to just 1% in 1975.
 NASA shifted its focus to low-Earth orbit projects like the Space Shuttle program and robotic planetary missions such as the Voyager probes.

 Over half a century later, NASA returns to the Moon, driven not by political rivalry and prestige, but by international cooperation, sustainability and science.